Bdot42/mfakto/README.txt

     James Heinrich's website mersenne.ca offers assignments for exponents up to 32 bits.
 You can get such work here: https://mersenne.ca/tf1G

-    However, be aware that mfakto currently does not work below 60 bits.
+    Be aware that mfakto currently does not work below 60 bits.

 Advanced usage:
     As mfakto works best on long-running jobs, you may want to manually extend